-During your initial consultation at Belgravia a hair loss specialist nurse will show you how to apply minoxidil to your scalp.
+During your initial consultation at Belgravia a hair loss specialist will show you how to apply minoxidil to your scalp.
 If you would ever like a refresher demonstration, just let your personal treatment advisor know and they can arrange this for you.

 No, although it is advisable to wash your hair if not once per day then once every other day in order to avoid any build-up of minoxidil residue on the scalp.
 You should leave at least an hour after applying minoxidil before washing your hair.

 3. Do you have to use minoxidil continuously to see results?

 In terms of whether it is an on-going treatment, this depends on the condition you are using it for.
 If it is for a permanent hair loss condition such as Male Pattern Baldness or Female Hair Loss then, because the DHT which causes thinning hair in these cases is produced constantly and therefore treatment to counteract this is on-going.
 In instances where the hairloss is temporary, such as Telogen Effluvium, once the hair has regrown the treatment may be stopped in some cases.